Betelgesse/SAModernPollen/README.md

 # SAModernPollen
-Modern pollen dataset for southern Africa
+Modern pollen dataset for Southern Africa

 Dataset will be available upon publication